tomato-user2/AIS/4_Presentation/steps.md

 --> see literatur review

 3. **Dataset Characteristics**: Provide an overview of your dataset, including any preprocessing and feature engineering steps.
-- steps: grouping by vessel; filtering by area; creating xxmin sets of equal Navigational Status (show little map tiles of the xx min sets)
+- steps: grouping by vessel (show little map tiles of the xx min sets)
+- (within the model): filtering by area; creating xxmin sets of equal Navigational Status

 4. **Baseline Model**: Quickly recap your baseline model, its performance, and why it was chosen.
+- logistic regression for simplicity
+- NN
+- addad a lot of visualizations and stuff to understand input - output

 5. **Model Definition and Evaluation**: Discuss the models you've implemented, the feature engineering steps you've taken, and how you evaluated their performance.
 Include a screenshot of the code you used to implement the model.